Toy323/dozet-bandit-zs/readme.md

  - Supplement your arsenal with various tools that can turn the tide of battle, from handheld interceptors that reflect back enemy projectiles to EMP guns that can halt enemy transmission progress.

 Visit the [related wiki pages](https://github.com/AirRice/zs_banditwarfare/wiki) for more information on specific subjects.

+### Modified Version Features
+ - Skills from NoxZS
+    - Give more unique mechanics
+    - Alternative version of weapons!(Like for a whirlwind)
+    - S T A N D S (Y'e I know this is cringe🤓)
+ - Block for melee
+    - Just reduce taken damage
+    - But pulse damage comeback to attacker!
+ - Parry for melee
+    - Melee Can parry melee,bullets,projectiles and... explosions(bruh)
+    - You can disable parry while holding Reload button
+ - More weapons!

+(Also this gamemode need this content for stable work [content](https://steamcommunity.com/sharedfiles/filedetails/?id=2796212380))